pippim/pippim.github.io/programs/homa.md

 # Edit Preferences

-To edit Preferences access the Dropdown Menus at the top of the screen.
+To edit Preferences, access the Dropdown Menus at the top of the screen.
 Select:

 - "Edit" menu with mouse or <kbd>Alt</kbd> + <kbd>E</kbd>
 - "Preferences" with mouse or <kbd>P</kbd>